matryx/MatryxPlatform/docs/_build/html/_sources/source/bounty-system.rst.txt

 The Matryx Bounty system enables and incentivizes decentralized scientific collaboration in the form of tournaments and submissions, where all users participating in a tournament receive credit for their contributions, and the tournament bounty is rightfully distributed among the chosen winners.

-Tournament and round states
+Tournament and Round States
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each tournament in Matryx is subdivided into rounds.
-In each round, tournament participants make submissions to the tournament, and at the end of each round one or multiple submissions are selected by the tournament owner to be the winners of the round.
-The round winners then receive the allocated round reward.
+In each round, tournament participants make submissions to the tournament.
+At the end of each round, one or multiple submissions are chosen by the tournament owner to be the winners of the round.
+Those winners then receive the allocated round reward.

-A tournament can be in one of five possible states: NotYetOpen, OnHold, Open, Closed, or Abandoned.
+A tournament can be in one of five possible states: ``NotYetOpen``, ``OnHold``, ``Open``, ``Closed``, or ``Abandoned``.

-If a tournament is NotYetOpen, then its first round has not started yet.
-If it is OnHold, that means that the tournament has already started but the next upcoming round has yet to begin.
+If a tournament is ``NotYetOpen``, then its first round has not started yet.
+If it is ``OnHold``, that means that the tournament has already started but the next upcoming round has yet to begin.
 Open tournaments are the ones that are currently active: submissions are being made or reviewed.
 Closed tournaments are no longer active; the tournament owner has decided to end the tournament, and all of the tournament’s bounty has been distributed among the various rounds’ winners.
-Lastly, a tournament becomes Abandoned if a round ends without receiving any submissions, or if the tournament owner fails to select winners before the end of the round’s review period.
+Lastly, a tournament becomes ``Abandoned`` if a round ends without receiving any submissions, or if the tournament owner fails to select winners before the end of the round’s review period.

-You can check the state of any tournament at any time by calling
+You can check the state of a tournament at any time by calling

 .. code-block:: Solidity
   tournament.getState()